As the IT support London specialists, we know that the IT realm wouldn’t be where it is today without substantial and rapid evolution.

 With Wikipedia offering information to anyone with an Internet connection, anybody with connectivity can vandalise the facts provided by the site.
 That’s because Wikipedia allows any user to sign up, sign in and edit any of the pages.
 As a result, they were forced to implement strict moderation measures in the form of anti-vandal bots that trawl Wikipedia for false additions.
 These bots track all changes and immediately restore the previous page if vandalism occurs.
 There are currently around 2000 bots that trawl 40 000 000 pages on Wikipedia.

-These facts prove that IT is always evolving, and that what was once commonplace can quickly become obsolete or outdated.
+We hope these IT facts prove that IT is always evolving, and that what was once commonplace can quickly become obsolete or outdated.
 The same could be said for your business.